 - Register your domain with a trusted registrar.

 - Select a quality and dependable host.
-Siteground over qualifies (use this link to get 60% off)
+I recommend Siteground based off experience.

 - Install the best hosting platform – WordPress runs 25% of the web.

 - Select the best plugins to install – I go into details here on which plugins are best.